ABOUT WILD LEAVES

 The wind-ey road to Wild Leaves.

 A good talk with a dear friend revealed that natural skincare would be a great route to go down so I signed up for a course to become a qualified skincare formulator.
-It’s pretty serendipitous in a way because even as a poor student in my 20s I always splurged on the best natural skincare I could find (there weren’t actually many options back then).
-My logic was: if I only have one face for the rest of my life, I wanted to put my best face forward.
+It’s pretty serendipitous in a way because even as a poor student in my 20s, I always splurged on the best natural skincare I could find (there weren’t actually many options back then).
+My logic was: if I only have one face for the rest of my life, I wanted to "put my best face forward" so to speak.

 Skincare felt right.
 And combining it with my budding love and knowledge of herbs also felt right.
-I set out to make my own products based on my plant knowledge for a while but then realized that it’s better to work together with developers who can do regular testing in a lab.
+I set out to make my own products based on my plant knowledge but then realized after some time that it’s better to work together with developers who can do regular testing in a lab.
 But this all takes time.
 A lot of time.
 As I was doing the footwork to find and collaborate with the right developers, the natural skincare market was blowing up fast so I had to ask myself what is the differentiator at Wild Leaves…

 Not being able to live in India forever though, I wanted to bring that feeling back home.
 I spent a long time trying to craft the perfect chai until finally, it happened!